 In sutra 1.29 it is said that the repetition of mantras prevents all the obstacles(antarayas).
 Chanting is a beautiful tool and practice that activates the Vagus Nerve which is connected with the parasympathetic system, the vagus nerve branches out to smaller nerves located in the brain, the tongue, the heart, the lunges, and the stomach.
 In moments of stress or discomfort where asana or meditation don’t work, chanting can help you overcome these situations.

-In the beginning you practice mechanically by emphasising at the vibration of the syllabus, after that you start to meditate on the meaning and not on translating the words, that’s why is better not to practice chanting on your language.
+In the beginning, you practice mechanically by emphasizing the vibration of the syllabus, after that you start to meditate on the meaning and not on translating the words, that’s why it is better not to practice chanting on your language.
 This practice crystallizes the meaning in your brain and cultivates understanding.
 As each chant has it’s own meaning there will be different effects & knowledge that will be gained.

 तस्मै श्री गुरुवे नम